 How to Choose Your Wedding Dress, According to These Fashion Brides

 How do you choose your wedding dress?
 It’s arguably the most important outfit you’ll ever wear, but it’s a question that can plunge many brides-to-be into a lace-trimmed panic.
 Sure, it should be the dream shopping trip.
 However, in reality, it's a complete minefield, and with so many options, it can become a difficult task.
-We’re often asked for tips on hunting out the perfect bridal look, but to be honest, it's not any more straightforward just because we work in fashion—every girl has a different experience, but you (and we) can learn from it all.
+We’re often asked for tips on hunting out the perfect bridal look, but to be honest, it's not all that easy—every girl has a different experience, but we can learn from it all.

 “I initially didn’t want to do the whole book-an-appointment thing and sit around with a crowd cooing over me whilst I tried 100 dresses on.
 It just wasn’t my style.
 A few friends told me to go to Browns Bride because it was such an experience and the dresses there were amazing.